August opening schedule

 Link to the site of Prusa: https://www.prusaprinters.org/prints/26241-face-shield-a4-binding-sheet-easy-punching

 We are closed until – at least – July 1st.

 Due to the spread of the Corona -virus and the measures that the WUR, our landlord, has taken we are temporarily suspending all activities.
-This means no ‘Open Workshop’ on Saturday afternoons nor any other activity or course, like the Arduino -course.
+This means no ‘Open Workshop’ on Saturday afternoons nor any other (group)activity or course, like the Arduino -course.
 Members who planned to do any private work we have to ask to plan these for a later date.
-Only start-ups who seriously rely on the FabLab for their production logistics and get in serious problems if they can’t use the facilities until June 1st may continue work, but only after communicating with Tim Daalderop of ‘StartHub’.
+Only start-ups and members who seriously rely on the FabLab for their production logistics and get in serious problems if they can’t use the facilities until July 1st may continue work, but only after communicating with Tim Daalderop of ‘StartHub’ in advance and booking the machine on this website.
 Others have to postpone their activities.

 We realise this may be bad news for some of you but we have to follow proper guidelines.
 We kindly thank you for your understanding.

 Update (June 5th):

 We have seen – again – unauthorised use of our facilities – and we are definitely not pleased with this.
 As we want to protect our machinery and our good relations with the WUR we will be forced to cut off electricity to the premises.
 It is sad this has to happen, but we have no choice.
 The rules are clear to everyone: consult Tim in advance.